shakurbol/python-p3-organizing-bears-lab/README.md

 Get the tests in `testing/select_test.py` to pass.
-Note that for this section, the database will be seeded with external data from the `lib/seed.sql` file so don't expect it to reflect the data you added above.
+Note that for this section, the database will be seeded with external data from the `lib/seed.sql` file so don't expect it to reflect the data you added abov.

 **Note**: Since it's a Python file, write your queries as strings in the `global` scope in the `lib/sql_queries.py` file.
 For example, to pass the first